JPLinn/RPPF/README.md

 # RPPF
-a probabilistic forecasting algorithm for regional PV power output along with a dataset of regional PV power outputs and nwp collected from public sources
+a short-term probabilistic forecasting algorithm for regional PV power output along with a dataset of regional PV power outputs and nwp collected from public sources